ohmae/orientation-faker/README.md

   - Rotate 90 degrees to the right with respect to the sensor.
 If you lie on right lateral and use this, the top and bottom will match.
 - headstand
   - Rotate 180 degrees with respect to the sensor.
 If you use this by headstand, the top and bottom will match.
+- full
+  - Rotate in all orientations by sensor (app control)
+- forward
+  - Rotate in forward orientations by the sensor.
+Does not rotate in reverse orientations
+- reverse
+  - Rotate in reverse orientations by the sensor.
+Does not rotate in forward orientations

 ### Trouble shooting